Importing live fish to Australia

 Can I import live lobsters?

-Only one (1) species of lobster may be imported live to Australia – tropical rock lobster (Panulir us ornatus).
-Live tropical rock lobsters, caught exclusively in the Torres Strait Protected Zone, may only be imported from Papua New Guinea.
-Import conditions for
+Only live tropical rock lobster (Panulir us ornatus) caught exclusively in the Torres Strait Protected Zone and imported from Papua New Guinea may be imported into Australia.

 Can I import live oysters?